Java version history

 The Java language has undergone several changes since JDK 1.0 as well as numerous additions of classes and packages to the standard library.
 Since J2SE 1.4, the evolution of the Java language has been governed by the Java Community Process (JCP), which uses Java Specification Requests (JSRs) to propose and specify additions and changes to the Java platform.
 The language is specified by the Java Language Specification (JLS); changes to the JLS are managed under JSR 901.
 In September 2017, Mark Reinhold, chief architect of the Java Platform, proposed to change the release train to "one feature release every six months" rather than the then-current two-year schedule.
 This proposal took effect for all following versions, and is still the current release schedule.

 In addition to the language changes, other changes have been made to the Java Class Library over the years, which has grown from a few hundred classes in JDK 1.0 to over three thousand in J2SE 5.
 Entire new APIs, such as Swing and Java2D, have been introduced, and many of the original JDK 1.0 classes and methods have been deprecated, and very few APIs have been removed (at least one, for threading, in Java 22).
 Some programs allow the conversion of Java programs from one version of the Java platform to an older one (for example Java 5.0 backported to 1.4) (see Java backporting tools).

-Regarding Oracle's Java SE support roadmap, Java SE 25 (LTS) is the latest version as of September 2025, while versions 21, 17, 11 and 8 are the other still supported (long-term support − LTS) versions, where Oracle Customers will receive Oracle Premier Support.
+Regarding Oracle's Java SE support roadmap, Java SE 25 (LTS) is the latest version as of September 2025 (and Java 26 a later released version) while versions 21, 17, 11 and 8 are the other still supported (long-term support − LTS) versions, where Oracle customers will receive Oracle Premier Support.
 Oracle continues to release no-cost public Java 8 updates for development and personal use indefinitely.

 In the case of OpenJDK, both commercial long-term support and free software updates are available from multiple organizations in the broader community.

-Java 25 was released on 16 September 2025.
+Java 27 was released on 15 September 2026 and Java 25 LTS was released on 16 September 2025.